 "Counselors need to pay more attention to the students.
 My counselor never told me I wasn't meeting requirements to graduate."
+"Security guards have favorites - they choose who to hassle."
+Anonymous 12th grade

 Student Access to Resources

 Students need access to many resources - tutoring, counseling, use of computers and a good library - to support their learning.
 However, in our investigation we found that: